Mole (sauce): Other

-Guatemala

-Mole guatemalteco is a dessert sauce made from dried chili, tomato and squash seed.
-It is often poured over fried plantain, and served with sesame seed on top.

 Popularity

 Mole is one of the most representative dishes of Mexico, especially for major celebrations.
 Ninety-nine percent of Mexicans have tried at least one type of mole.
 The dish enjoys its greatest popularity in central and southern Mexico, but simpler versions of mole poblano did make their way north.
 However, northern versions are far less complex and generally used to make enchiladas.

 The consumption of mole is strongly associated with celebrations.
 In Mexico, to say "to go to a mole" (ir a un mole) means to go to a wedding.
 Mole has a strong flavor, especially the dark ones and is considered to be an acquired taste for most.
-This has spawned another saying, "(estar) en su mero mole", which means something like "one's cup of tea".
+This has spawned another saying, "(estar) en su mero mole", which means something like "one's cup of tea" or “to be in one’s element”.

 To promote their regional versions of the sauce, a number of places host festivals dedicated to it.
 The Feria Nacional del Mole (National Festival of Mole) was begun in 1977 in San Pedro Atocpan, and is held each year in October.
 It began outside the town, in the small community of Yenhuitlalpan, in May.
 The four restaurants there decided to take advantage of the festival of the Señor de las Misericordias (Lord of the Mercies) to promote their moles.
 Despite their success, a number in the village did not like that they were using a religious festival for commercial ends, so a separate mole festival was created for October.
 Today, 37 restaurants and mole producers participate in the event.
 The most popular variety is the mole almendrado.
 Originally, the October version of the fair was held in the town proper, but after it became too big, it was moved to prepared fairgrounds outside along the highway.